JasonAMartin/GamePriceChecker/README.md

 Additionally, you may want to run ```npm run update``` if it's been a few days or so since your last update just to make sure you have good data.

+## Dev Note

+I should point out that I'm not really doing much error checking / testing for this script since it's not too serious.
+This was supposed to be a development project over my lunch hour, but I put in a few more hours into it in the evening.

+As time permits, I may tinker a bit and improve code stability.

+If you find some blinding error, feel free to point it out.

 #### TODO: